How to Apply

 Plan to Compete

 Like many law enforcement agencies, BC Corrections job openings are posted frequently and several applicants are hired from each competition to form a class.
-Recruitment for all centres except Okanagan Correctional Center is conducted by the Provincial Recruitment Team.
-You need to apply to our provincial job posting to be considered for positions at nine of our ten centres.
+Recruitment for all centres is conducted by the Provincial Recruitment Team.
+You need to apply to our provincial job posting to be considered for positions at all of our ten centres.
 There's no need to apply separately to each centre.
-If you're interested in working at Okanagan Correctional Center, apply separately to that job posting.

 Before you apply: